by

 Christmas Contradictions

-Without missing a beat, the preacher/talk-show host then explained to the audience that his caller was correct, Jesus could not have been born around the winter solstice, and that, in the early fourth century, the Catholic Church had combined the Roman winter solstice festival, the Saturnalia, with a celebration of Jesus' birth to help new converts adjust to Christianity.
+Without missing a beat, the preacher/talk-show host then explained to the audience that his caller was correct: Jesus could not have been born around the winter solstice, and in the early fourth century, the Catholic Church had combined the Roman winter solstice festival, the Saturnalia, with a celebration of Jesus' birth to help new converts adjust to Christianity.
 He treated these facts as common knowledge.

 His "resolution" to the conundrum, however, was revealing.
 The gist of his answer to the troubled caller was, "If Christians would live according to the teachings of Jesus, these contradictions would not matter."
 I had to shake my head.
 Neither the host nor the caller could see the self-contradictory nature of his answer.
 Did not Jesus teach that we are to be honest?
 Certainly, He did!

-This is what makes the oft-heard phrase, "Let's put Christ back into Christmas!" so laughable.
+This makes the oft-heard phrase, "Let's put Christ back into Christmas!" laughable.
 It is another self-contradictory statement.
-How can we put Christ back into something in which He never was in the first place?
+How can we put Christ back into something He never was in the first place?
 Search the Bible from Genesis to Revelation, and no command—not even a suggestion—to commemorate the Savior's birth will be found.
 It is amazing to consider that professing Christians around the world keep days and festivals never once enjoined on them in God's Word (Sunday, Good Friday, Easter, Halloween, Christmas), yet the ones God tells them to keep (the Sabbath, Passover, God's holy days), they ignore!

 What about the real central character of Christmas, Santa Claus?
 Today's jolly old elf—a roly-poly old man in a red suit trimmed in white; big, black boots; spectacles; long, white beard; and a "ho-ho-ho"—was the brainchild of Coca-Cola's marketing department early in the last century.
 He was based loosely on the English Father Christmas and the German Kris Kringle.
-This figure, in turn, has blended with the early "Christian" Saint Nicholas, a churchman who was known for spreading the wealth to needy members of his community, sometimes throwing sacks of coins through open windows and down chimneys.
+This figure, in turn, has blended with the early "Christian" Saint Nicholas, a churchman known for spreading the wealth to needy members of his community, sometimes throwing sacks of coins through open windows and down chimneys.
 Where is the biblical basis for such a character?
 He may be present in the modern crèche, but no one like him appears in the gospel narratives of Jesus' birth.

 If these pagan, unbiblical elements are so commonly known, why does the Christmas tradition continue?
 Three reasons come to the fore: